 Thanks in part to the performance of some hybrids during the GFC, there is increasing evidence that investors and advisers now understand that hybrids can behave like equities at the time that you least want them to.

 Specifically, if the issuing company gets into trouble, hybrids can convert into equities or have their call dates deferred – or both.
-Also the income from a hybrid can be deferred by the issuer, or not paid at all.
+The issuer can defer the income from a hybrid or not pay it at all.
 While you are compensated for these risks with a higher coupon rate, their price volatility means you have to monitor the capital price of the hybrid as well as the income.

 High quality fixed income now easily accessible